 Richard Arkwright was born on December 23, 1732, in Preston, Lancashire, to a poor family.
 He was taught to read and write by his cousin, and later became apprenticed to a barber.

-p>Arkwright was an ambitious man, however, and soon struck out on his own.
-He started a wig-making business, in the course of which he traveled widely in Great Britain, collecting hair for his wigs.
-On his travels he met John Kay, who had invented a new spinning machine for the burgeoning textile industry.
+Arkwright was an ambitious man, however, and soon struck out on his own.
+He started a wig-making business, in the course of which he travelled widely in Great Britain, collecting hair for his wigs.
+On his travels, he met John Kay, who had invented a new spinning machine for the burgeoning textile industry.

 Arkwright was so impressed by Kay's machine that he hired the man to build it for him.
 They rented a secluded house and kept so much to themselves that neighbours accused them of sorcery!
 It was claimed that the strange humming noises that emanated from Arkwright's house must be the sound of the devil tuning his bagpipes.